lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # EDHOC PSK and OSCORE

-When PSK authentication is used and the Initiator can derive PRK_out before sending message_3, the optimization described in {{Section 3 of RFC9668}} MAY be used.
-In this optimization, the request payload conveys both an EDHOC message_3 and OSCORE-protected data combined together.
+Before sending message_3 the Initiator can derive PRK_out and create an OSCORE-protected request.
+The request payload MAY convey both an EDHOC message_3 and OSCORE-protected data combined together, as described in {{Section 3 of RFC9668}}.

 # Security Considerations